Azure/Enterprise-Scale-for-AVS/Network Design Guide/onprem-connectivity.md

 *Design phase #1.
 How to select a hybrid connectivity option for Azure VMware Solution.*

 ## ExpressRoute Global Reach
 ExpressRoute Global Reach is the default hybrid connectivity option supported by Azure VMware Solution.
 It provides plain layer-3 connectivity between a private cloud and a remote site connected to a customer-managed ExpressRoute circuit, with minimal complexity.
 The customer-managed ExpressRoute circuit can be used to connect to Azure native services too.
-However it is possible, for security or bandiwidth reservations purposes,  to deploy a separate customer-managed circuit exclusively dedicated to Azure VMware Solution traffic.
+However it is possible, for security or bandwidth reservations purposes,  to deploy a separate customer-managed circuit exclusively dedicated to Azure VMware Solution traffic.

 The figure below shows the network topology when Global Reach is used for connectivity with on-premises sites.